phetdam/c-npy-demo/README.rst

 the iterative computation of Black and Bachelier implied volatility using Halley's and Newton's methods.
-The script compares the time taken to solve the Black and Bachelier implied volatilities of 10 million European option prices for a pure Python implementation using ``scipy.optimize.minimize``, a mixed implementation where a minimalistic C implementation of Halley's/Newton's method is used to solve for the price but iteration through prices is still done in Python, and a ``ctypes`` wrapped pure C implementation.
+The script compares the time taken to solve the Black and Bachelier implied volatilities of 10 million European option prices for a pure Python implementation using `scipy.optimize.newton`__, a mixed implementation where a minimalistic C implementation of Halley's/Newton's method is used to solve for the price but iteration through prices is still done in Python, and a ``ctypes`` wrapped pure C implementation.
 The script illustrates